tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 to get the zeroth element, and a socket is created on this node::

   // Create and bind the socket...
-  TypeId tid = TypeId::LookupByName ("ns3::TcpTahoe");
+  TypeId tid = TypeId::LookupByName ("ns3::TcpNewReno");
   Config::Set ("/NodeList/*/$ns3::TcpL4Protocol/SocketType", TypeIdValue (tid));
   Ptr<Socket> localSocket =
     Socket::CreateSocket (n0n1.Get (0), TcpSocketFactory::GetTypeId ());

-Above, the "*" wild card for node number is passed to the attribute configuration system, so that all future sockets on all nodes are set to Tahoe, not just on node 'n0n1.Get (0)'.
+Above, the "*" wild card for node number is passed to the attribute configuration system, so that all future sockets on all nodes are set to NewReno, not just on node 'n0n1.Get (0)'.
 If one wants to limit it to just the specified node, one would have to do something like::

   // Create and bind the socket...
-  TypeId tid = TypeId::LookupByName ("ns3::TcpTahoe");
+  TypeId tid = TypeId::LookupByName ("ns3::TcpNewReno");
   std::stringstream nodeId;
   nodeId << n0n1.Get (0)->GetId ();
   std::string specificNode = "/NodeList/" + nodeId.str () + "/$ns3::TcpL4Protocol/SocketType";